 Clear Nail Varnish on Verrucas vs Black Nail Varnish

-There is much debate whether to use BLACK nail varnish or CLEAR nail varnish on verrucas.
+There is much debate whether to use BLACK nail varnish or CLEAR nail varnish on verrucas and skin tags.

 There are users who claim this method works well with black / dark color nail varnish, while some suggest the varnish should be clear.